nunnyr/mismementos_backend/README.md

 For the backend it is crucial that you first bundle install.
 Next steps:

-rails db:create
+- rails db:create
-rails db:migrate
+- rails db:migrate
-rails db:seed
+- rails db:seed
-rails s
+- rails s
 To run the frontend repo
+- npm install
+- npm start

 Have the rails server running on "localhost:3000"